 “The 2022 edition of The Women’s Cup promises to be bigger and better than the last one,” said the tournament’s president and CEO, J.P.
 Reynal.
 “This event will continue to present an opportunity for women’s soccer fans to see how the NWSL stacks up against strong sides from nations such as England, Japan, Mexico and Italy.”

-On the pitch, The Women’s Cup will seek to replicate last year’s excitement after Racing Louisville outlasted Bayern in a dramatic penalty shootout en route to raising the club’s first trophy in front of home fans.
+The Women’s Cup will seek to replicate last year’s excitement after Racing Louisville outlasted Bayern in a dramatic penalty shootout en route to raising the club’s first trophy in front of home fans.

 “We are thrilled to build on the success of last year’s tournament,” said James O’Connor, Racing’s interim president.
 “Our supporters were able to witness some fantastic games from some of the world’s biggest clubs in Bayern and PSG, and this year will be no different.
 Our players had a wonderful experience facing top-class opposition, and the final last year is something we will always remember.”